 Although flame retardant additives can reduce the risk and slow the spread of fire, recent research has suggested that some of the chemicals used in retardants could be harmful to people and the environment.

 While the research into the potential health effects of the retardants used in tents is as yet inconclusive, a 2018 study by Duke University revealed that the properties used in some retardants have been linked to several damaging health effects.

 That study suggested the following ways in which campers can limit their exposure to flame retardants.
-These included washing your hands after pitching or handling a tent, ensuring the tent is well ventilated at all times, foregoing use of the rainfly to improve ventilation, and avoiding using stoves, lanterns, or candles inside your tent.
+These included washing your hands after pitching or handling a tent, ensuring the tent is well-ventilated at all times, foregoing the use of the rainfly to improve ventilation and avoiding using stoves, lanterns, or candles inside your tent.